BCNGEEKS/Geekateca/MarkdownGuidelines.md

 There are two kind of lists: ordered or unordered.
 Please use them accordingly, sorting only a series of consecutive steps causally connected.

-Sometimes lists misbehave so adding a `<!-- end of the list -->` at the end of them prevents any problems.
+Sometimes lists like to misbehave so adding a `<!-- end of the list -->` at the end of them prevents any problems.

 ### Unordered Lists